Terbium: Chemical properties

 Most coordination and organometallic complexes contain terbium in the trivalent oxidation state.

-Divalent (Tb2+) complexes are also known, usually with bulky cyclopentadienyl-type ligands.
+Divalent Tb2+ complexes are also known, usually with bulky cyclopentadienyl-type ligands.
 A few coordination compounds containing terbium in its tetravalent state are also known.

 Oxidation states

 Like most rare-earth elements and lanthanides, terbium is usually found in the +3 oxidation state.
 Like cerium and praseodymium, terbium can also form a +4 oxidation state, although it is unstable in water.
-However, it is possible for terbium to also be found in the 0, +1 and +2 oxidation states.
+It is possible for terbium to be found in the 0, +1, and +2 oxidation states.